yogsototh/Scratch/content/html/en/blog/Learn-Vim-Progressively.md

 Now, it is time to learn just a bit more commands to use.
 I suggest:

-1. Insertion mode variations:
+1. Insert mode variations:

     > - `a`     → insert after the cursor
     > - `o`     → insert a new line after the current one
     > - `O`     → insert a new line before the current one
-    > - `cw`    → replace the end of the word under the cursor
+    > - `cw`    → replace from the cursor to the end the word

 2. Basic moves